baco-authors/baco/README.md

 ```

 This protocol continues for the number of iterations specified by the client in the scenario file and after all iterations are done, Hypermapper will save all explored points to a csv file and end its execution.

+## File structure
+BaCO runs from the run.py python file in the baco subfolder.
+It uses the run-time provided scenario file to decide the problem charactersitics and run settings validated against the schema _schema.json_.
+The repo is further divided into three main parts, organized in subfolders, _bo_, _param_, and _utility_. _bo_ contains most of the parts related to the BO loop, the models, the execution flow,  the optimization etc. _param_ contains the methods and classes related to the problem and the search space.
+And _util_ are smaller global utility functions.
+The subfolder _other_ contains baseline methods not strictly related to BaCO and _plot_ some plotting utility scripts.